kaiLiGit/KaiLiGit.github.io/_pages/Resume.md

 # Overview
 Aspiring job seeker with passion in all things related to data in the fields of big data and data analytics.
 I had obtained fundamental computing skills through my degree in Computer Science, and am eager to put it in good use.
-I also done various projects that can demonstrates my coding skill sets Java, Python, and C++.
+I had also done various projects that can demonstrates my coding skill sets Java, Python, and C++.
 Most importantly, I am committed to my passion in information technology and maintained an inquisitive mind to learn new things.